Alaska is expensive. Every time I travel out of state I am reminded that nearly anywhere in the world (except Switzerland) is cheaper than up here.

 I’ve also found from my personal experience that traveling on a budget may require some creativity and patience.
-Maybe you need to book your flights in separate flights.
+Maybe you need to book your flights separately.
 Or use your miles/points creatively.
 Maybe you will need to visit outside of high season.

 It’s likely that you’ll need to do a bit more research to find the best deals.
 This guide will certainly help you, but there is still research and work to be done to stay on budget.

 Stay on the Road System

 This budget is not intended for Southeast Alaska (unless you plan on cruising) because it’s not on the road system.
 This budget guide covers Southcentral and Interior Alaska as they are all on the road system.
 There are many places in Alaska only accessible by plane which can obviously get pricey, so this budget guide covers areas you can access with a vehicle.

 Alaska is huge so covering multiple areas around the state not only takes time but is quite costly.
 Let me save you the research and tell you if this is your first trip, fly to Anchorage and visit the Kenai Peninsula (and yes this means skip Denali).